danielhaaser/hipster-domain-finder/README.md

 ### Installation

 1. Install Python 3.
 This can be done with [Homebrew][homebrew] on OSX or `apt-get` on Ubuntu.
+2. Install pip3.
+This is the Python 3 version of the Python package manager.
+You can use [Homebrew][homebrew] on OSX or `apt-get` on Ubuntu.
-2. Install virtualenv with `pip install virtualenv`.
+3. Install virtualenv with `pip3 install virtualenv`.
-3. Create a virtual environment within the project directory.
+4. Create a virtual environment within the project directory.
 Navigate to the project directory, and execute `virtualenv -p python3 venv`.
 This will create a virtual environment named *venv*, configured to use Python 3.
-4. Activate the virtual environment by running `source venv/bin/activate`.
+5. Activate the virtual environment by running `source venv/bin/activate`.
-5. Install the project dependencies with `pip install -r requirements.txt`.
+6. Install the project dependencies with `pip install -r requirements.txt`.
-6. [Install MongoDB][mongo_install] and activate it with `mongod`.
+7. [Install MongoDB][mongo_install] and activate it with `mongod`.

 Hipster Domains is ready to be used locally.
 Just run